okta/okta-sdk-dotnet/README.md

 Need help?
 Contact [developers@okta.com](mailto:developers@okta.com) or use the [Okta Developer Forum].

+## API reference

+You can browse the [SDK reference documentation](https://developer.okta.com/okta-sdk-dotnet/latest/api/index.html) to understand what classes and methods are available.
+Or, read below to see how to accomplish common tasks.

 ## Installation

 ### Using Nuget Package Manager
  1. Right-click on your project in the Solution Explorer and choose **Manage Nuget Packages...**
  2. Search for Okta.
 Install the `Okta.Sdk` package.